coderholic/pyradio/README.md

 It is also possible to change the **Main Window** border color.
 This is a feature that has been requested and implemented, but not used by default.

-To provide an alternative border color, one would just add the following to a themeu file:
+To provide an alternative border color, one would just add the following to a theme file:

 ```
 # Border color for the Main Window